esohel30/esohel30/README.md

 - 📫 How to reach me: **eric.sohel@stonybrook.edu**

 ### :book: About Me:
-- I love problem solving
+- I love problem solving in mathematics and Cs.
 - I am a part of the competitive programming team and math club at Stony Brook.

 ### 🖥️ I’m currently learning about: